LaserPhaser/python-algorithms/README.md

  - BFS (Breadth first search)
  - Bipartite (Algorithms based on BFS for check that grap is bipartite)
  - Dijkstra (on priority queue)
+ - Bellman-Ford algorithm (and negative cycle detection based on this approach)

 - Unsorted:
  - Tree traversal methods (in/pre/post order recursive and iterative)
- - Rope datastructure (heawyweight strings based on splay tree with iterative inorder travelal)
+ - Rope data structure (heavyweight strings based on splay tree with iterative in order traversal)